DIY Geometric Wall Jewelry Organizer

 Disclaimer: Please note that some of the links below are affiliate links and at no cost to you I will earn a commission if you purchase through those links.
 See my Disclosure + Privacy Policy for more info.
 As an Amazon Associate, I earn from qualifying purchases.

-I decided to marry the two by making them into one fabulous piece of wall art!
-I say wall art because it could be used as a hand towel rack in a bathroom or possibly a handbag holder in your closet, whatever you could think to do with it.
+I decided to marry two different types of jewelry organizers by making them into one fabulous piece of wall art!
+I say wall art because it could be used as a hand towel rack in a bathroom or possibly a scarf or DIY earring holder in your closet, whatever you could think to do with it.

-Let me tell you I am so in love with this organizer!
+Let me tell you, I am so in love with this DIY necklace holder!
 I can finally see all my jewelry at once, to put together outfits.
 Adding the floor flanges gives it that hip industrial feel.
-I painted them gold so they have a bit of glam to them!
+I painted them gold so they have that bit of glam to them!

 Let me show you how to make one!